Updated: 6 days ago

 With a digital transformation, companies are embracing mobile-first strategies, augmented reality or artificial intelligence, cloud computing, software, IoT devices, and APIs to connect everything.

 Providing customers with a tailored and personalized experience requires a digital transformation.
 Increasing numbers of digital devices in the home mean that consumers will increasingly rely on technology to conduct transactions.
-Alternatively, they can use Alexa, Google Home, or Apple HomePod to place an order, add an item to the grocery store's app shopping list, or set a smartphone location reminder so they can pick up the item next time they're in the store.
+Alternatively, they can use Alexa, Google Home, or Apple HomePod to place an order, add an item to the grocery store's app shopping list, or set a smartphone location reminder so they can pick up the item the next time they're in the store.
 CPG firms must follow the consumer trend by going digital as well.

 The CPG organizations that prioritize "going digital" will have fully integrated business systems, a data governance strategy, cognitive technologies that automate activities and analytics that allow them to gain insight into the value chain.